Animal Care Technician

 Tasks and responsibilities:

-- Working closely with the Animal Care Coordinator regarding animal care priorities on campus, and liaising between the Animal Care Coordinator and research/students/public on site.
+- Working closely with the Head of Animal Care and the Animal Care Coordinator regarding animal care priorities on campus, and liaising between the Animal Care Coordinator and research/students/public on site.

-- Providing oversite of all animals on site, ensure care is being provided by responsible party.
+- Providing oversite of all animals on site, ensuring care is being provided by responsible party.

 - Providing habitat development and enrichment of display animals held on site.

 - Advising on animal care holding and procedures on site.

 - Assisting in and ensuring animal collection records are submitted by animal users and submitting BMSC’s required collections data to the appropriate external bodies.

 - Assisting in the collection of marine organisms (possibly with scientific diving, if qualified).

 - Assisting with delivering animal care seminars for the university summer students and field trips staff.

 - Providing logistical planning support and administrative support with regards to the relevant activities (e.g., permitting, advising, planning, managing small projects etc.)

 - Assisting in troubleshooting animal health situations alongside the Head of Animal Care and BMSC veterinarian.

 - May on occasion assist the Coordinator and Chair of the Animal Care Committee in the administration of animal use protocols and animal care committee.